 The 4.0 inch lens produces a focused beam over a longer vertical distance, which makes it ideal when engraving within a recessed area of a product, such as inside a bowl or plate.
 The lens is also used for cutting through very thick materials.

 The Pin Table incorporates movable pins that can be placed anywhere along the table's grid of one inch (25.4 mm) spaced holes.
-The moveable pins also allow the user to raise and support the cutting material in locations where the laser will not be cutting, providing a means of eliminating backside reflection.
+The movable pins also allow the user to raise and support the cutting material in locations where the laser will not be cutting, providing a means of eliminating backside reflection.
 The table also allows you to place pins to support parts that would normally fall out of the cutting pattern.
 A handy removable surface plate makes the task of cleaning up small parts easy without removing the Pin Table.

 Epilog's optional Air Compressor is available to work with the included Air Assist features of the laser systems.
 Direct a constant stream of air to your cutting surface to remove heat and combustible gases from the work area.

-Epilog Mini 18 Laser: Entry-level model in our Legend Elite Series, the Mini 18 provides an 18" x 12" work area, but with the highest-quality engraving.
+Epilog Mini 18 Laser: Entry-level model in our Legend Series, the Mini 18 provides an 18" x 12" work area, but with the highest-quality engraving.
 If you're looking for a machine loaded with features that also comes at a low price, then the Epilog Mini 18 is exactly what you are looking for.

 Epilog Mini 24 Laser: Move up to the Mini 24 for a larger work area (24" x 12") that holds most standard engraving stock material.
 The large work area will hold many standard engraving material sheets and also features our Radiance™ High Definition Optics!